sarrowsmith/spork/README.md

 processing of data held in XML or HTML files.
 The intent is to fulfil a similar role to AWK, but with structured rather than line-oriented data.
-It can be run as a program, either explicitly or with a `#!` line, following the pattern of awk implementations, or used as a Python library.
+It can be run as a program, either explicitly or with a `#!` line, following the pattern of awk implementations, or used as a Python module.

 A spork is not quite a fork, and a rather poor spoon.
 The Spork language is not quite a declarative language (compare it to XSLT) and would make a poor